http4k/www/src/website/content/ecosystem/http4k/reference/mcp/index.md

 #### Server Example

 Servers are created bu composing capabilities into a lightweight server.
 The server can be started using any of the http4k server backends which support SSE (see [servers](/ecosystem/http4k/reference/servers)).

 {{< kotlin file="server_example.kt" >}}

+#### Serverless Example

+MCP capabilities can be bound to [http4k Serverless](/ecosystem/http4k/reference/serverless) functions using the HTTP protocol in non-streaming mode.
+To activate this simply bind them into the non-streaming HTTP which is a simple `HttpHandler`.

+{{< kotlin file="serverless_example.kt" >}}

 ## Capabilities